-- 29. Before or when releasing the topic(s) of the 1200-word written assessment, the Recognised Provider must advise candidates of: - a. the assessment objectives. - b. the process for submitting written material. - c. the due date for submitting the assessment (normally within 10 working days of their simulated mediation).
+- 29. Before or when releasing the topic(s) of the 1200-word written assessment, the Recognised Training Provider must advise candidates of: - a. the assessment objectives.

+- b. the process for submitting written material, - c. the due date for submitting the assessment (normally within 10 working days of their simulated mediation), and - d. who will assess the written assessment which can be a member of the teaching team, an independent assessor or a combination of both.